-Admission to the PhD programme is normally based on good performance at the BA level (usually a 2.1 or a First) and a Masters degree, at least one of these in a social science-related subject.
+Admission to the PhD programme is normally based on good performance at undergraduate level (usually a 2.1 or a First) and a Masters degree with a minimum 60% award mark; at least one of these will be in a social science-related subject.
 In exceptional cases the department may consider students from non-social science backgrounds, where the student can clearly demonstrate equivalent experience and knowledge and this is supported by academic references.
 Before being admitted to the programme all students will be interviewed.
 An interview is offered when the Director of Postgraduate Research and your potential supervisor have reviewed your application and are satisfied that you meet the minimal entry requirements.
 To help prospective students prepare for interview we offer the following Interview guidance (PDF , 39kb).

 A PhD thesis makes a substantive contribution to knowledge or understanding in the chosen field.
 When applying, candidates should take care to indicate as clearly and fully as possible the nature and scope of the proposed research, outlining why they think it is both original and important.